Anna Maria van Schurman: The Labadists

 A public smear campaign followed.
 Schurman was attacked by her intellectual friends, including Huygens and Voetius.
 Her writing style became forthright and confident.
 When the Labadists had to leave Amsterdam, Schurman secured an invitation from her friend Princess Elisabeth of Bohemia, who in 1667 had become abbess at the Lutheran Damenstift of Herford Abbey.
 The 50 Labadists lived there between 1670 and 1672.
 At Herdford Schurman continued her art work and the Labadists maintained a printing press.
 Schurman was referred to by the Labadists as Mama, Labadie as Papa.
 Rumours had it that Labadie and Schurman had married; however, he married Lucia van Sommelsdijck.
 In 1672 the Labadists moved to Altona in Denmark, as Elisabeth of Bohemia had advocated on their behalf in correspondence with the King of Denmark.
-In 1673 Schurman published Eukleria, or Choosing the Better Part, a reference to Luke 10:42 when Mary chooses the better part by sitting at the feet of Christ.
-In it she derided Gisbertus Voetius's opposition to her admiration for Saint Paula, a disciple of St Jerome, who had helped to translate the Bible into Latin.
-Voetius argued that women should have a limited public role and that anything else was feminine impropriety.
-Eukleria was well received by Gottfried Wilhelm Leibniz and prominent pietists, including Johann Jacob Schütz, Philipp Jakob Spener and Eleonore van Merlau.

 When Labadie died in 1674, Schurman investigated the possibility of moving to England, corresponding with the Latin scholar Lucy Hutchinson and the theologian John Owen on the matter.
 But the Labadists moved to the village Wieuwerd in Friesland and attracted numerous new members, including Maria Sibylla Merian.
 About 400 Labadists practiced absolute detachment from worldly values.
 They attempted to return to early church practices, sharing all property.
-In the final years of her life Schurman was housebound due to severe rheumatism.
-She continued to write, keeping up correspondence and working on the second part of Eukleria.
-She died aged 70 in 1678.